AI experts sharing free tutorials to accelerate your business.

 7. Disclaimer / Certification

-• Standard inspection disclaimer (visual inspection only, not a warranty, etc.)
+• Standard inspection disclaimer (visual inspection only, not a warranty, not a guarantee of insurability)

 Output requirements:

-• Professional formatting suitable for customer delivery or insurance adjuster review
+• Professional formatting suitable for customer delivery, insurance adjuster review, or commercial PM capital file

 • Photo references integrated into findings (not just appended)